Abhilash2015mca/Web_programming/README.txt

   6). take a snapshot of the staging area by using the command $ git commit -m "comment" 7). provide the path for the repository you created on Github by using the command $ git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.git
-  8). push changes to Github by using the command $ git push -u origin main
+  8). push changes to Github by using the command $ git push -u origin main 9). git add . command can be use to add all files of a folder to git 10).we can use SSH keypair to establish connection with github, inorder to avoid typing the username and password everything you git